ascode/generator-ng2-webpack/README.md

 [![Join the chat at https://gitter.im/cmelion/generator-ng2-webpack](https://badges.gitter.im/cmelion/generator-ng2-webpack.svg)](https://gitter.im/cmelion/generator-ng2-webpack?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-# generator-ng2-webpack (coming soon: React integration!)
+# generator-ng2-webpack

 An opinionated tool ([Yeoman](http://yeoman.io) generator) for scaffolding an app using angular2 and webpack

 We like React too!
 So if you have some react components you want to use in your Angular 2 apps we will be adding a sub-generator very soon!
-For now check out the home component in the [generated app](http://cmelion.github.io/generator-ng2-webpack/about) for a taste of what you can do.
+For now check out the home component in the [generated app](//cmelion.github.io/generator-ng2-webpack/about) for a taste of what you can do.

 # Credits